katmore/webhook/docs/phpdoc.md

-    $full_name : string
+    $full_name :

 __

 #### Type

-string -- organization followed by a forward-slash and name of the repository, i.e. "my-org/my-repo"
+-- organization followed by a forward-slash and name of the repository, i.e.
+"my-org/my-repo"

 # __